 Finding the best travel clothes for women could be tricky… but good preparation means more comfort for the trip you are going to take.

 If there is any winter sport one should experience in Europe, then it is skiing.
 That feeling of going down the slope, with plenty of show and sunshine.
-It has been a while… This is also why I am so excited: I am travelling to the mountains tomorrow.
-It would be hard to find any other place than the Kitzbühel Alps to experience the winter sports.
+It has been a while… This is also why I am so excited: I am traveling to the mountains tomorrow.
+It would be hard to find any other place than the Kitzbühel Alps to experience winter sports.

 The next four days will be all about adventure (I have been missing it already!).
 I will try two excellent ski locations – Austria’s largest ski region Skicircus Saalbach Hinterglemm Leogang Fieberbrunn and SkiWelt Wilder Kaiser-Brixental featuring igloo village.